-When we examine changes in hotel rating by room count, properties with more than 200 rooms held the best ratings at 4.3 on average.
+When we examine changes in hotel rating by room count, the largest properties were able to increase their average ratings by bigger margins.
 Managing reputation for large properties in particular requires a data-driven approach with advanced reporting and automation.